MBilalQureshi/javascript-rev/README.md

 - Allows us to execute a function on all elements in an array
 - By using the map() method with a callback function

+### The filter() method - part 1
+node filter.js
+- Allows us to filter the contents of a JavaScript array which is not needed.
+- By using the filter() method with a callback function.

+- The callback function must return a test that will evaluate to either true or false.
+If the array item being tested passes the test in the callback function, it will be included in the results returned by the filter method.
+Otherwise, it'll be filtered out